Nitrokey/odoo-modules/abandoned_carts/readme.md

 Quotations and  related partner records when those are older than a definable retention period.

 Features supported:
-* Configure a retention period of x hours (48 hours are default)
+* Configure a retention period of x hours (default: 48 hours)
-* Specify a maximum of abandoned items to be deleted at a time (2000 items are default) in order to avoid unresponsive server
+* Specify a maximum of abandoned items to be deleted at a time (default: 2000 items) in order to avoid unresponsive server
 * A log for reviewing purposes

 Algorithm